Panda381/PicoLibSDK/Readme.txt

 because the boot3 loader will be loaded into memory along with them.

-When the boot3 loader starts an application from the SD card, it skips the initial 32 KB that the boot3 loader contains and loads the rest of the file into Flash memory.
+When the boot3 loader starts an application from the SD card, it skips the initial 32 KB (or 64 KB) that the boot3 loader contains and loads the rest of the file into Flash memory.
 It then checks the validity of the application - it must have a valid header and a valid checksum.
 If everything is OK, the boot3 loader will run the application.

 It is also possible to immediately start an application that is already loaded in memory - this is possible with the 'Y' button (the 'Back' button in Picoino),